1. What is Val-U-Therm?

-Val-U-Therm is a closed-panel building system that builds on the best aspects of timber frame and structural insulated panel (SIPS) and timber frame – the world’s most widely used structural building system.
+Val-U-Therm is a closed-panel building system that combines the best aspects of structural insulated panel (SIPS) and timber frame – the world’s most widely used structural building system.
 Val-U-Therm is produced in three main configurations: wall, floor and roof panels.
-The panels are constructed of a precisely engineered sandwich of sheathing boards, performance membranes and factory-injected very high performance insulation (which is derived from renewable vegetable oil).
+The panels are constructed of a precisely engineered sandwich of sheathing boards, performance membranes and very high performance factory-injected biocarbon containing insulation.

 Val-U-Therm provides a straightforward and proven way to achieve compliance with all relevant building regulations and, if required, exceed future anticipated standards (in line with published government strategies).
-It therefore lets developers ‘future proof’ their projects against the demands of ever tightening building regulations.
+It therefore lets builders & developers ‘future proof’ their projects against the demands of ever tightening building regulations.
 It can also assist to achieve higher levels of energy saving & carbon neutrality whilst minimising the use of fossil-fuel based and renewable heating sources that are expensive to buy and maintain.
 Similarly the kerb appeal of an ‘A’ rated Energy Performance Certificate is more achievable.

-Yes, Val-U-Therm has certificate number 12/4892 and Val-U-Therm Plus has certificate number 17/5421.
+Yes, Val-U-Therm has British Board of Agrément certificate number 12/4892 and Val-U-Therm Plus has certificate number 17/5421.
 These cover key factors such as structural performance, thermal performance, behaviour in relation to fire, sound insulation and durability – the last noting a 60 year minimum service life, i.e. twice the mortgage cycle.

-What u-values can I get from your wall panels and floor panels?
+5. What U-values can I get from your wall panels and floor panels?

-Thermal bridging performance is inherently built-in to the Val-U-Therm family of products.
-Third party accredited thermal bridging ψ-values are available giving y-values of 0.03 – 0.04W/m2K.
+Excellent resistance to thermal bridging performance is inherently built-in to the Val-U-Therm family of products.
+Third party accredited thermal bridging ψ-values are available giving Y-values of 0.03 – 0.04W/m2K.

-From extensive testing both internally and using an independent third party, the declared thermal conductivity (λD-value) of the Val-U-Therm insulation is 0.025 W/mK and Val-U-Therm PLUS can achieve 0.022 W/mK as per Standard BS EN 13165.
+From extensive testing both internally and using an independent third party, the declared thermal conductivity (λD-value) of the Val-U-Therm insulation can achieve 0.025 W/mK and Val-U-Therm PLUS can achieve 0.022 W/mK as per Standard BS EN 13165.

 Air tightness or minimum air permeability is required to minimise uncontrolled leakage of warm air from a building and cold drafts into the home.
 Val-U-Therm offers double resistance to air permeability because its closed cell injected insulation offers this protection as well as the conventional vapour control layer (VCL).
 Buildings using Val-U-Therm typically achieve 1 to 3 m3/m2h@50Pa – this compares to current Building Standards requiring a maximum of 10 m3/m2h@50Pa.
 For PassivHaus projects the specification is in terms of air changes per hour and again Val-U-Therm offers an elegant solution to the requirement of a maximum of 0.6 ACH, with some recent testing achieving 0.38 ACH.

 Using the generic guidance under the Green Guide, Val-U-Therm achieves an A or A+ rating depending on the cladding used.

 Yes, the insulation has zero ozone depletion potential.
-It also is CFC (chlorofluorocarbon) free, HFC (hydrofluorocarbon) free and HCFC (hydrochlorofluorocarbon) free.
+It also is CFC (chlorofluorocarbon) free and HCFC (hydrochlorofluorocarbon) free.
 Its embodied energy is largely irrelevant as the Val-U-Therm insulation saves over 1,000 times more energy than was used to make it in the first place.

 Val-U-Therm is a building system for the external building envelope, i.e. ground floor, external wall and roofs.
 Whilst it is not appropriate for party walls and floors, Val-U-Therm complements the use of standard timber frame solutions for these requirements including the use of solid timber, I-joists and metal web beams.
 When using Val-U-Therm the aspect of flanking transmission will need to be assessed.

-It uses conventional proven timber frame technology that uses softwood timber from sustainable FSC & PEFC sources.
+Val-U-Therm uses conventional proven timber frame technology with softwood timber from sustainable Chain of Custody managed FSC & PEFC sources.
 Thus the design uses conventional centres and complies with all the generic British, European and ISO codes & standards.
-The frame is clad both sides with OSB3 and then injected with a proprietary polyurethane insulation that fills every void with foam in a similar manner as used in SIPS (Structural Insulated Panels) technology.
+The frame is clad both sides with OSB3 and then injected with a proprietary polyurethane-based insulation that fills every void with foam in a similar manner as used in the better SIPS (Structural Insulated Panels) technology.
 On the inside face a service zone and various options to mitigate thermal bridging can be added and on the outside face a reflective or non-reflective breather membrane is applied.

-It offers a state-of-the-art fabric first approach allowing designs to achieve a specific space heat demand < 15kWh/m2yr and a heat load < 10 W/m².
-Val-U-Therm offers double resistance to air permeability and hence provides an elegant solution to the requirement of a maximum of 0.6 ACH/h (air changes per hour).
-Our experiencxe has now shown that with good architectural design using Val-U-Therm achieved a total primary energy demand of 69.4 kWh/m2a against the PassivHaus specification of less than 120 kWh/m2a.
+Yes, it offers a state-of-the-art fabric first approach allowing designs to achieve a specific space heat demand < 15kWh/m2yr and a heat load < 10 W/m².
+Val-U-Therm offers double resistance to air permeability and hence provides an elegant solution to the requirement of a maximum of 0.6 ACH (air changes per hour).
+One recent home using Val-U-Therm achieved a total primary energy demand of 69.4 kWh/m2a against the PassivHaus specification of less than 120 kWh/m2a.

-The heating costs of a typical Val-U-Therm home will be 10 – 15 % of the cost of heating a property built to the latest Building Regulations requirements.
-Independent third party dynamic modelling of typical homes in both England & Scotland demonstrate that a typical family home with a Val-U-Therm building envelope costs much less than £100 per year to heat based on gas heating.
-These economies allow possible economic use of electricity in areas off the gas main.
+The heating costs of a typical Val-U-Therm home will be 10 – 25 % of the cost of heating a property built to the latest Building Regulations requirements.
+Independent third-party dynamic modelling of typical homes in both England & Scotland demonstrate that a typical family home with a Val-U-Therm building envelope costs less than £100 per year to heat based on gas heating.
+These economies allow possible economic use of electricity only homes.

 In common with all methods of construction, Val-U-Therm meets all the fire resistance requirements of Building Regulations when constructed.
-Our experience is that if a Val-U-Therm panel suffers arson attack during construction the fire spreads more slowly than expected because of the oxygen starvation that occurs in a closed panel with injected insulation (every cubic millimetre is filled so there is no space for the air).
-Also the billions of bubbles in the insulation foam contain some carbon dioxide, an inherent fire extinguisher.
+Our experience is that if a Val-U-Therm panel suffers arson attack during construction the fire spreads more slowly than expected because of the oxygen starvation that occurs in a closed panel with injected insulation (every cubic millimetre is filled with foam so there is limited space for the air to gain access to facilitate combustion).

-Val-U-Therm is much stronger as it takes the best aspects of timber frame and the best aspects of SIPS (Structural Insulated Panels).
-Unlike SIPS where the bonding of the insulation is in one plane, in Val-U-Therm the bonding is in all three planes and hence its ability to withstand a wide variety of forces.
-For instance, the Val-U-Therm high torsional strength allows straightforward factory fitting of patio doors and large panoramic windows.
+Val-U-Therm is much stronger as the timber frame and the injected insulation is bonded in all three x, y & z planes, unlike SIPS where the bonding of the insulation is in one plane.
+Such an approach known as a stressed-skin panel is the basis of modern aircraft wing structures; hence it is a well-used and proven technology.
+For instance, the Val-U-Therm panel high torsional strength allows straightforward factory fitting of large patio doors and panoramic windows.